 What is known is that cats prefer higher-pitched sounds.
 Just like how children respond to the soothing sound of a woman’s voice, cats do too.
 High-pitched noises offer comfort and affection, whereas a man’s deep voice is often mistaken for anger or displeasure.

 Women also tend to use more sounds to interact with their cats and do so more frequently than men.
-This is largely because women have strong motherly instincts to care and nurture and are more likely to soothe her cat with songs and sounds.
+This is mainly because women have strong motherly instincts to care and nurture and are more likely to soothe her cat with songs and sounds.

 Humans love to categorize.
 But cats are much simpler beings and use their instincts to protect themselves from sounds that signify danger.
 It’s nothing personal – they want to survive while ensuring they receive food and affection when they need it.